 - Health Condition.
 Having either an inflammatory condition such as rheumatoid arthritis, or a neuromuscular condition, such as polio.

 - Hereditary.
-Bunions can be developed hereditarily due to both foot shape and structure.
+Can be developed hereditarily due to both foot shape and structure.

 Bunions occur over time and are not an impact injury.
-Children are also at risk of developing a bunion, but adults are most commonly affected.
-Bunions that occurs in young people are called adolescent bunions.
+Children are also at risk of developing them, but adults are most commonly affected.
+Ones that occurs in young people are called adolescent bunions.

 - Visible bump on the inside of the foot with a callus or corn